-The Peak Response software has now expanded beyond mass casualties and a version designed specifically for quick daily patient documentation will be released in fall 2021.
+The Peak Response software has now expanded beyond mass casualties and a version designed specifically for quick daily patient documentation is in development and testing.

 Prior to co-founding Peak Response, Britt worked in product design consulting where she helped develop everything from medical devices to children’s toys for clients around the world.
 She is passionate about bringing user-centered products to industries that are not traditionally design-focused and believes that everyone, no matter how highly trained, is able to do their work more effectively with well-designed products.
 As CEO of Peak Response, Britt is focused on product definition, user validation, business strategy, marketing, and partnership development.
 She is committed to immersing herself in the public safety industry to build products that are simple, relevant, and innovative.
 Britt is a graduate of Stanford University’s design program.